Enid Lake, Mississippi, USA

 - Statistics / Weather / Helpful Links

 Looking for Enid Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Enid Lake, located in northern Mississippi’s Hill Region, is about an hour’s drive south of Memphis, Tennessee.
 Originally designed for flood control, Enid Lake is now a popular recreational area.
 Visitors of Enid Lake can participate in a wide variety of recreation activities while enjoying the subtopic temperatures and mild climate of northern Mississippi.
 Recreational activities include boating, swimming, water-skiing, fishing, hunting, camping, hiking and horseback-riding.